 PRI is able to deliver our mission with the help and support from station fees, corporate underwriters, as well as grants and gifts from individuals and foundations.
 Foundation support for PRI is provided by the John D. and Catherine T. MacArthur Foundation, the Henry Luce Foundation, the Carnegie Corporation, and more.

 PRI was established in 1983 to develop distinctive programming and to diversify the public radio offering.
 Originally known as American Public Radio, PRI changed its name to Public Radio International in 1994 to mark its new position as a source for international broadcast news information.
 In 1996 PRI launched PRI's The World®, public media's first global news program, and Classical 24, a 24-hour classical music service.
-In 2001 it premiered Studio 360 from PRI and WNYC, a weekly guide to pop culture and the arts, and in 2008, launched The Takeaway, a groundbreaking news show co-produced with WNYC Radio in collaboration with the BBC World Service, the "New York Times" and WGBH Radio Boston.
+In 2001 it premiered Studio 360 from PRI, a weekly guide to pop culture and the arts, and in 2008, launched The Takeaway, a groundbreaking news show co-produced with WNYC Radio in collaboration with the BBC World Service, the "New York Times" and WGBH Radio Boston.